 Terry Bicycles FLX Saddle

-The FLX saddle is a lightweight, minimally padded saddle that doesn’t sacrifice comfort for performance.
+The Terry FLX saddle is a lightweight, minimally padded saddle that doesn’t sacrifice comfort for performance.
 If you prefer a more minimalist saddle, the FLX is worth a look.

-Comparison Chart: Women’s Bike Saddles
+Comparison Chart: Bike Saddles For Women

 Still not sure how all these saddles stack up or which one is best for you?
 Use this comparison chart to help you choose.